Is Your Business Killing You?

 That stroke was the biggest blessing in my life because it has given me 10 years of working in the industry of inspiration through facilitating women's retreats (at fabulous resorts), speaking around the country, coaching business owners to achieve their dreams and, most of all, steering women away from overwhelm, stress, burnout, heart disease and depression.
 Those very lessons strengthened my relationship with my mother and also brought me back to Arizona after 9/11.
 She was a struggling single mother most of her life.
 She knew how to survive, but implementing boundaries wasn't her specialty.
 The next seven years we had together were magical.
 More than anything, we were leading our lives by new rules and new boundaries and taking joy in it.

-I created a new division of my coaching practice called Chat, Chew & Chocolate, http://www.chatchewandchocolate.com/.
+I created a new division of my coaching practice called Chat, Chew & Chocolate .
 It was an online/offline inspirational events and social club serving busy women and was wildly successful.
 I was now married to a great man and eight months pregnant, and Mom was joyfully discovering retirement.

 But a diagnosis of stage 4 pancreatic cancer soon rocked our world.
 At age 60, my mother was given one to six months to live.
 We talked about funerals and financials, and if she didn't make it to meet the baby.
 But the conversation soon turned to living.
 How do you live joyfully, knowing you are dying?
 It became our philosophy and later my book-in-progress, Powerfully Living, Gracefully Dying.
 She became a role model of how to live powerfully and joyfully, and how to die gracefully and peacefully.
 She was lucky: She lived 16 months and had time to prepare and say her goodbyes (which she did through her own celebration-of-life party).